openfaas/docs/docs/reference/secrets.md

 Now deploy the function with: `faas-cli deploy`

 Once the deploy is done you can test the function using the `faas-cli` or `curl`.
 The function reads the secret value that was mounted into the container by OpenFaaS and then returns a success or failure message based on if your header matches that secret value.
-The same code runs exactly the same without modifications on both Kubernetes and Docker Swarm.
+The same code runs exactly the same without modifications on both Kubernetes and faasd.

 Let's see how that works: